 This small appetiser packs a staggering 800 calories, including over 30g of fat and almost 100g of carbohydrates!

 You may also think that choosing the nuts would be a healthy options.

 Unfortunately though, at 783 calories with 65g of dietary fat, this rich mix of almonds, cashews and macadamias are destined to throw you into a caloric surplus for the day.

 At Nando’s, you have three main options when it comes to mains.

 Firstly, you’ve got the PERi-PERi chicken dishes.
 Here, you can either opt for on the bone options like ½ chicken or wings.
 Or you could go for off the bone options like thighs or a chicken butterfly.

 Finally, you can choose from a good range of salads, which you’re able to add chicken breast or have on their own.

 Regular Chicken Dishes

-Arguably the most popular options at Nando’s are the regular chicken dishes, accompanied by a couple of regular sides.
+Arguably the most popular options at Nando’s are the regular chicken dishes, accompanied by 1 large or 2 regular sides.

 I’m a simple guy with simple tastes, so this is usually what I’ll opt for when I eat at Nando’s